Kris Mayes

-Kristin Kay Mayes (born September 6, 1971) is an American reporter, lawyer, and politician who is the Arizona Attorney General.
-A member of the Democratic Party, Mayes was elected in 2022, defeating Republican Abraham Hamadeh by a margin of just 280 votes, making this one of the closest elections in the state's history.
-Previously Mayes was a Professor of Practice at Sandra Day O'Connor College of Law and Chair of the Arizona Corporation Commission.
+Kristin Kay Mayes (born September 6, 1970) is an American attorney, politician and journalist who is has been the 27th Arizona attorney general since 2023.
+A member of the Democratic Party, Mayes was elected in 2022, defeating Republican Abraham Hamadeh by a margin of just 280 votes in one of the closest elections in the state's history.
+Previously Mayes was a professor of practice at Sandra Day O'Connor College of Law and chair of the Arizona Corporation Commission.

 Mayes is the second woman elected Arizona Attorney General (after Janet Napolitano), the third openly lesbian woman elected attorney general of a state in the United States (after Maura Healey and Dana Nessel), and the second openly LGBT person elected to statewide office in Arizona (after Kyrsten Sinema).

 Early life and education

 Mayes was born and raised in Prescott, Arizona.
-After graduating from Prescott High School she attended Arizona State University (ASU) on scholarship from the Flinn Foundation.
+After graduating from Prescott High School she attended Arizona State University (ASU) on a scholarship from the Flinn Foundation.
 While attending ASU she served as editor in chief of the State Press, the university's newspaper.
-In addition, Mayes won the Harry S. Truman Scholarship.
 She graduated valedictorian from ASU with a degree in political science.

 Journalism career

 Mayes worked as a general assignment reporter for the Phoenix Gazette, and later as a political reporter for The Arizona Republic, covering the Arizona State Legislature.
-Mayes then attended graduate school at Columbia University in New York, where she earned a Master of Public Administration.
+Mayes then won the Harry S. Truman Scholarship and attended graduate school at Columbia University in New York, where she earned a Master of Public Administration.

-Following graduate school, Mayes returned to The Arizona Republic, where she was assigned to cover the 2000 presidential campaigns of Senator John McCain, former Vice President Dan Quayle, publisher Steve Forbes and Governor George W. Bush.
-During this time Mayes co-authored a book entitled Spin Priests: Campaign Advisors and the 2000 Race for the White House.
+Following graduate school, Mayes returned to The Arizona Republic, where she covered the 2000 presidential campaigns of Senator John McCain, former Vice President Dan Quayle, publisher Steve Forbes and Governor George W. Bush.
+From this experience, Mayes co-authored a book entitled Spin Priests: Campaign Advisors and the 2000 Race for the White House.
 After the presidential campaign, Mayes attended ASU College of Law and graduated magna cum laude.

+Early political career

+Mayes was the press secretary for Janet Napolitano during the 2002 Arizona gubernatorial election.

 Arizona Corporation Commission

-Mayes was appointed to the Arizona Corporation Commission in October 2003.
+Governor Napolitano appointed Mayes, then a Republican, to the Arizona Corporation Commission in October 2003.
 She devoted much of her effort towards pipeline safety, renewable energy and natural gas issues.

 Mayes was elected to a full term in a 2004 special election, defeating Libertarian nominee Rick Fowlkes.

-Term-limited in 2010, she was succeeded by fellow Republican Brenda Burns.
+In 2008, Mayes considered a candidacy for Arizona's 1st congressional district.
+She was term-limited in 2010 and was succeeded in her position by fellow Republican Brenda Burns.

 In 2019, Mayes left the Republican Party and joined the Democratic Party, citing the expansion of Trumpism within the Republican Party.